Introducing the Tech Titans STEM Challenge: Where students learn and earn

 The Tech Titans STEM Challenge motivates middle and high school students to learn about STEM and earn $50 gift cards their families can use during this trying time, by researching and responding to the weekly questions.
 For example:

 Q1: What is an internet threat?
 What is a vulnerability?
 If you were managing transactions over the internet, what would you do to keep them safe from threats and vulnerabilities?

 Q2: Imagine how the information you just learned about might change the world in the future.

-Volunteer judges review entries and score on creativity, usage and mechanics, organization and understanding.
-Each week, multiple high-scoring students will be rewarded with virtual gift cards from Walmart or Target.
+Volunteer judges spend less than three hours per week to review entries and score on creativity, usage and mechanics, organization and understanding.
+Each week, multiple high-scoring students will be rewarded with virtual gift cards from Walmart.

 Tech Titans member companies fund the initiative through $1000 weekly sponsorships.
 Sponsors are also involved in selecting that week’s STEM challenge topic.